dhammacakka/americanmonk/content/posts/vassa-starts-day-after-full-moon.md

 {{< youtube W6xVhPiDx_I >}}

 ## Summary Poem

-The full moon shines, and the people pray,
+> The full moon shines, and the people pray,
-Think that vassa starts that very same day.
+> Think that vassa starts that very same day.
-But the monks who know the old ancient way,
+> But the monks who know the old ancient way,
-Begin on the vassa on the following day.
+> Begin on the vassa on the following day.
+>

-The moon marks the endings, and not the start,
+>The moon marks the endings, and not the start,
-The fifteenth day completes only a part.
+>The fifteenth day completes only a part.
-A new pakkha dawns with morning light,
+>A new pakkha dawns with morning light,
-The rains retreat begins after a night.
+>The rains retreat begins after a night.
+>

-So check the app, and see it is clear,
+>So check the app, and see it is clear,
-That the Sāvana month is finally here.
+>That the Sāvana month is finally here.
-The ancient calendar holds the old way,
+>The ancient calendar holds the old way,
-Of the Vinaya Sangha, as they count the days.
+>Of the Vinaya Saṅgha, as they count the days.